realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

 import {WeaponRepository, ArmorRepository, SkillRepository } from '../repositories';
 ```

-And add following line into constructor:
+And add following lines into constructor:

 ```ts
 constructor(